About this event

 Speaker: John Taylor, Hymans Robertson

-B4: Panel Discussion: What motivates our career decisions?
+B4: Panel Discussion: What Motivates Our Career Decisions?

-the Pannel will discuss how actuaries could
+The panel will discuss how actuaries could

-- shape their career,
+- Shape their career

-- build resilience from industry challenges, and
+- Build resilience from industry challenges

-- take steps to proactively own their career.
+- Take steps to proactively own their career

 Speakers: Yanum Venkatrathnam, RGAre, Ka Man Wong, AXA, John Chen, Swiss Re China, Mark Saunders, AIA Group